pourdamghani/website-theory-berlin/content/home/welcome.md

 <br>

-This website provides an overview of the academic research in theoretical computer science (TCS) carried out at various institutions in Amsterdam.
+This website provides an overview of the academic research in theoretical computer science (TCS) carried out at various institutions in Berlin.